How to Get Around Orlando Without a Rental Car

 Buying tickets

-Lynx transfers expire within a set window after first use.
-SunRail tickets are valid for the purchase date.
-If you're mixing both systems in one day, map the trips in advance — sometimes a day pass saves money, sometimes it doesn't.
+Lynx transfers stay valid only for a set time after the first tap.
+SunRail tickets work only on the purchase date.
+Mixing both systems in one day works better when you map the trips first.
+Sometimes a day pass saves money, other times it does not.

 The airport

 MCO sits southeast of the city.
-Lynx Route 111 runs to Downtown, but it's a slow ride and managing luggage on a city bus after a long flight is unpleasant.
-For airport pickups and drop-offs with any combination of group size, early departure, or real luggage — a pre-booked transfer is the cleaner option.
-Fixed price, direct, driver waiting.
+Lynx Route 111 heads toward Downtown, yet the trip moves slowly and handling luggage on a city bus after a long flight rarely feels pleasant.
+Groups, early flights, or real suitcases make a pre-booked transfer the simpler move.
+You pay a fixed price, ride direct, and meet a driver who waits.

 GetTransfer shows vehicle options and locks in the price before you confirm.